gidra5/NN3/README.md

 - create NN with specific layout like this:

-        const nn = new NN([1, 1]); //makes NN with 2 layers, each with 1 neuron
+        const nn = new NN([1, 2, 1]); //makes NN with 3 layers with 1, 2 and 1 neuron respectively

 - get output of NN via `feedforward()`:

         const out = nn.feedforward(data);

-    Note that input data should match first layer's number of neurons and output will match last layer's number of neurons, or exception will be thrown
+    Note that input data should match first layer's size or exception will be thrown
-- learn input-output pair with `backprop()`:
+- learn input-output pair with `train()`:

-        nn.feedforward(input); //will set apropriate values for neurons nn.backprop(output);   //learn with backpropagation
+        nn.train([input, output]);

+    Note that dimensions of input and output should match first and last layer's size respectively

 - import/export NN from file with `saveTo()` and `loadFrom()`